 Python provides locks and semaphores that are intended to protect critical sections of data.
 Python also provides event objects that permit programmed-specific notification between two threads, as well as barriers and condition objects that permit the release of groups of threads upon a single condition becoming true.
 If a thread is killed in between an acquire() and release(), every other thread that waits on that lock will be deadlocked.

 These vulnerabilities can be mitigated by using locks around critical sections of code, but the excessive use of locks becomes difficult to manage and will also negatively impact performance.
 Identifying all locations where locks are needed can be complicated and the use of locks does not guarantee security since locks are only effective if all relevant threads check for the locks.
-The data in a
+The data in a locked critical section in one thread can be modified by another thread if it does not first check for (acquire) the lock.
+Every critical section that starts with a lock.acquire() must be matched with a lock.release(), or the program will deadlock.
+To help ensure that thread locks are released, a context manager should be used as follows:

+database_value = 0

+# def increase(lock):

+# global database_value

+#

+# lock.acquire()

+# local_copy = database_value

+# local_copy+= 1

+# time.sleep(0.1)

+# database_value = local_copy

+# lock.release() # don’t forget this else deadlock

+def increase(lock):

+global database_value

+with lock: # better orption is to use a context manager since it acquires and releases the lock for you

+local_copy = database_value

+local_copy+= 1

+time.sleep(0.1)

+database_value = local_copy

+if __name__ == "__main__":

+lock = Lock()

+print('start value', database_value)

+thread1 = Thread(target=increase, args= (lock,)) # tuple so need the comma

+thread2 = Thread(target=increase, args= (lock,))

+# thread1 = Thread(target=increase()) note: this will produce the correct result but is incorrectly passed to execute

+# thread2 = Thread(target=increase())

+thread1.start()

+thread2.start()

+thread1.join()

+thread2.join()

+print('end value', database_value)

+print('end main')

+Also notice in the above example, that passing in the full function name increase(), including the parentheses, incorrectly causes the function to run yet gives the correct result.
+Only pass in the function name increase, without parentheses, as the target parameter.

 It is important to prevent Python processes or threads (?) from waiting on daemon threads since daemon threads never complete.
 To prevent a deadlock condition from occurring, use join() on the message queue and wait for all of the requested threads to be marked as done before proceeding.